cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

     :align: center
     :alt: Fuel recipe for fresh-uox

-Concept: Configuring an Archetype to Create a Prototype
+Concept: Archetype configuration to Prototype
 -------------------------------------------------------

 One of the features of |CYCLUS| is its ability to switch between